What are working forests?

 Working forests are intentionally managed to provide a variety of benefits.
 Intentional management includes activities such as:

-Working forests undergo a continuous cycle of regeneration and, growing, often with the inclusion of harvesting to intentionally regenerate new forests.
+Working forests undergo a continuous cycle of regeneration and growth.
+This often includes harvesting which allows new forests to regenerate.
 This cycle provides a variety of habitat types for plants and wildlife while protecting our water supply, keeping people healthy, and supporting strong economies.
-All of which are essential for keeping land forested – and not converted to other uses.
+All of which are essential for keeping land forested and keeping Virginia (and Virginians) healthy.

 Healthy wildlife refers to populations of wild animals that are thriving in their environment and are resilient to change.
 This includes the ability to cope with environmental stresses, recover from disturbances, and maintain a healthy genetic diversity.
 Healthy wildlife goes beyond the absence of disease, to include a dynamic state of well-being that encompasses biological, environmental, and social factors.